Skip to main content

 CRA

-The new CRA rule was published and was due to be implemented in part last year.
+Regulators published the new CRA rule, which was due for partial implementation last year.
 However, there is a lawsuit pending, challenging the regulation.
 That lawsuit still has not reached the resolution stage, and all federal regulators have said publicly that they are going to follow the old CRA regulation until resolution occurs.

 The intent of the new CRA regulation was to try to take as much examiner judgment out of the rating system as possible, with the result of fairer reviews for banks.
 While an excellent goal, I am not sure that the pending regulation accomplishes this.
 In any event, all banks and regulators will follow the existing regulation until the court battles have concluded.
 The CFPB is not part of the new CRA rule, just the primary regulators, but this is part of the same trend.

-Congress passed the Corporate Transparency Act requiring that beneficial ownership information be collected by the federal government.
+Congress passed the Corporate Transparency Act, requiring the federal government to collect beneficial ownership information.
 That process began in 2024, and required your smaller commercial customers to share a lot of information with the federal government.

 The federal government said that compliance was actually going well.
 But late in 2024, once again in response to a lawsuit, everything ground to a halt.
 Your customers who have not yet complied may have to comply at some point in the future, and are welcome to comply now, but currently do not have to comply.

-The lawsuit generally is regarding the issue of whether a law such as this could be passed by Congress in the first place.
+The lawsuit generally addresses whether Congress could pass a law such as this in the first place.
 We do not know where it will go from here, and because of the issue, we may have to wait for the Supreme Court to rule on it.
 Another example of the current environment.

 1071

 1071 (Regulation B, Subpart B) is perhaps the regulation that will create the greatest problems for banks and their customers.
-Although implementation is a year or more in the future for many banks, the current regulation will be considered invasive by your customers.
+Although many banks face implementation a year or more in the future, your customers will likely consider the current regulation invasive.
 Amongst other things, the regulation requires banks to ask small business owners their sexual preferences, orientations, etc. Many of your customers will consider this none of the government’s business.
 And this particular information is not required under the Dodd Frank Act.

 While a small business owner could be discriminated because of their LGBTQ+ status, we would hope that that would not happen.
 This is a rule with good intentions, however, the approach in the regulation will create more difficulties for banks and their small commercial customers than we would like.
 We will see what happens with the change in administration and CFPB leadership.